Many small business owners that I speak to don’t have time to do any marketing for their business.

 Just create an offer which gives your customers great value for referring and then email it out to them.
 You could even run a competition amongst your customers to see who is the best referrer.

-Automate some of your social media
+4. Automate Your social media

-The key to this is creating batch content, you can quickly and easily create multiple themed posts for your social media platforms using tools like canva.
+You can easily automate some or all of your social media, using tools like IFTTT, Feedly and Buffer.
+The key to getting this right is creating batch content, you can quickly and easily create multiple themed posts for your social media platforms using tools like canva.

+Before you start creating your content it is advisable that you plan the messages that you want to share with your audience.
 Be sure to accomodate for any holidays that you have booked for yourself so you can take a break from social media during holiday season.

 If you can get this right you will soon be scheduling your social media posts weeks in advance.

 If you have an email list I would encourage you to get started on this right away.
+Maybe you could ask for feedback on why they signed up to be on your list, or ask them what they thought of your lead magnet.

-Create a custom email signature
+6. Create a custom email signature

+Your email signature is a powerful tool when it comes to online marketing especially if you are active online and sending out and replying to your emails.
 That space under your name can be used to promote all or some of your online assets, whether it be your website, landing page or social media platforms.

 You could also use the email signature as a place to put your client qualifying message.

-Business Networking
+7. Business Networking

 hot tip: if you're using an email signature, your readers will be able to click through to your online assets

-Send regular emails to your list
+8. Send regular emails to your list

+Have you been collecting customer data from the very first moment you started your business?
 If the answer is yes then you should be doing email marketing if you are not already.

+This one method has been responsible for me generating revenue for my business almost on autopilot.
 Email is a great way to stimulate your business with new orders, get rid of excess stock or launch a fabulous new product or service

 Most importantly email is great for reminding your customers that you are still in business and to think of you when they are ready to buy.